avabellaw/personal-scripts/readme.md

 ## Set up backup scripts

+Backups are sent to an external drive using btrbk.
+It's an incremental backup using btrfs send/receive through btrbk.
+Snaphots are created on the drive that contains the subvolumes.
+They are then sent to the external drive incrementally.

+This means that snapshots are stored on both the drive being backed up and the backup drive.

 ### BACKUP_DIR enviroment variable

 Set an enviorment variable in /etc/environment called "BACKUP_DIR" to target backup dir.